 According to the findings of Obafemi (2014), in a survey carried out in Ibadan, Nigeria, the following were identified as causes of Tax evasion and Tax avoidance: corruption in public office, inadequate tax education and awareness, misappropriation of taxes collected, ignorance of the tax authority, lack of adequate enforcement for default, proliferation of taxes, loopholes in the tax laws, inequitable distribution of income, absence of 'Quid Pro Quo' i.e. governmental responsibility of providing basic social amenities, high level of illiteracy and high tax rates.
 Uthman (2010) also identify high tax rate in Nigeria as partly responsible for making tax evasion more attractive.
-Elsewhere, growth in self employment, increase in internet transactions (globalisation), increase in multinational companies- global mergers and acquisition were identified for adding to the prevalent and increase in tax evasion.
+Elsewhere, growth in self employment, increase in internet transactions (globalisation), increase in tax evasion.